GoogleCloudPlatform/datacatalog-connectors-rdbms/google-datacatalog-rdbms-connector/README.md

     `metadata_definition_{name}_sql_object.sql` this file must be located at the connector [config](../google-datacatalog-saphana-connector/src/google/datacatalog_connectors/saphana/config) directory.

-    These are the available attributes for `metadata_definition` file:
+    These are the required attributes for `metadata_definition` file:

     | Field  | Description                          |
     | ---    | ---                                  |